The Gem Academy Team

 Lexi’s first opportunity to apply this passion in transformative growth amongst the youth was as a camp counselor for Raise the Vibration and with a local non- profit Mission Listen.
 As Team Leader she created scavenger hunts, coordinated events aimed to inspire awareness to adverse youth and mentored adverse youth.

 A quote Lexi lives by is “How you spend your time is who you become”.
-While Lexi enjoy’s spending time serving the community, she also enjoys crafting, reading, dancing, trying new recipes, creating riddles, creating scavenger hunts, challenging people to rock, paper, scissors, asking questions and enjoying a nice view…at the top of mountains such as Mt.
+While Lexi enjoy’s spending time serving the community, she also enjoys crafting, reading, dancing, trying new recipes, creating riddles, creating scavenger hunts and enjoying a nice view at the top of mountains such as Mt.
 Humphrey’s and the Grand Tetons.